Romans 8

 (Psalm 44:1–26)

 35Who will separate us from the love of Christ?
-Will tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?
+Will tribulation or distress or persecution or famine or nakedness or danger or sword?
 36As it has been written:

 “For Your sake we face death all the day;

-we were regarded as sheep of slaughter.”d
+we were reckoned as sheep of slaughter.”

-b 2 BYZ and TR set me free
+2 BYZ and TR set me free

-d 36 Psalm 44:22
+36 Psalm 44:22

 Romans 7